nicolalgallacher/Bicep_WhatTheHack/Student/Bicep-Challenge-02.md

 ## Success Criteria

-1. You can deploy Bicep file using both the CLI or PowerShell
+1. You can deploy Bicep file with the parameters, variables and outputs mentioned above
 2. You can view the deployment in the Azure Portal and view the inputs & outputs